JohnGouwar/johngouwar.github.io/content/about.md

 ## About Me

-This summer, I am a working at Lawrence Livermore National Laboratory on better reusing ABI-compatible packages without rebuilds in [Spack][spack-link] advised by [Todd Gamblin][todd-link].
+This summer, I am a working under [Todd Gamblin][todd-link] at Lawrence Livermore National Laboratory on extending [Spack's][spack-link] solver to better reuse already-built packages.

 I am a 3rd year PhD. student in the [Programming Research Laboratory][prl-link] at Northeastern University advised by [Arjun Guha][arjun-link].
 My current